ImagingLectures/Quantitative-Big-Imaging-2021/Projects/Presentations.md

 Please provide the following information per email before Wednesday _morning_ May 13th, 9:00AM:
 - Presentation title
 - Name of presenters
+- If you permit
+  - your presentation to be uploaded as pdf on the QBI repos.
-- If you permit reconding your presentation and uploading on youtube
+  - reconding your presentation and uploading on youtube.

 Also:
 - Upload Preliminary slides to switch drive share folder ProjectPresentations/Preliminary.
 It should be clear from the file name who uploaded the file.